 To get really in-depth, you can read the full FCA report here.

-Do you want transparent, flexible, and fair car insurance with a Best Price Promise on renewal?
+Do you want transparent, flexible, and fair car insurance on renewal?
 Get a quick quote from By Miles here.